 How Does the Celestron Omni XLT 120 Perform?

-As is, the Omni performs extremely well.
-It’s suited to both low magnification, wide-field viewing and deep-sky observation, but it also excels in high magnification and lunar and planetary viewing.
+As is, I think the Omni performs extremely well.
+I feel it’s suited to both low magnification, wide-field viewing and deep-sky observation, but it also excels in high magnification and lunar and planetary viewing.
 Due to its setup, you may be wondering about astrophotography, and on paper, it may seem like a great hobby to pursue with this scope, but there must be some modifications made to achieve quality imaging – more on this later.

 The Omni is also relatively lightweight weighing in at 30 lbs (approx.) plus some if you count the included counterweights.
-As such, it’s not too bad for transportation and even the 40” tube length is adequate for travel.
+As such, I don’t think it’s too bad for transportation and even the 40” tube length is adequate for travel.

 Features & Benefits